IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/subtitling.md

 * Track: Automatic Subtitling
 * Data condition: Constrained/Unconstrained
 * Brief abstract about the system:
-* Do you want to make your submissions freely available for research purposes? (yes/no)
+* Do you agree to make your submitted system output data freely available, including usage for a potential data release?
+We may exclude submissions from human evaluation without this consent. (yes/no)

 ### 🟣 Subtitle Compression